dinistiq

 } // TestComponentB

-In the next step dinistiq resolves those components from the auto-scanned portion of the classpath where it instanciates all classes annotated with @Singleton.
-Optionally these components may be named with @Named (with an optional name as the value parameter).
+In the next step, dinistiq resolves those components from the auto-scanned portion of the classpath where it instantiates all classes annotated with @Singleton.
+Optionally, these components may be named with @Named (with an optional name as the value parameter).
 Without a name given as a parameter, components are always named after their class name without the package name and a decapitalized first letter.

 @Singleton